Chalwk/SAPPDiscordBot/README.md

 application.
 This file contains the configuration for the bot, including the Discord Bot Token, watch directory, and server configurations.

+# ⚠️ Warning: Never share the Discord Bot Token with anyone!

 ---

 ## License